alexyanw/dse203-group-project/data_exploration/README.md

 ```

 ### In Python
-**product.config must be in the directory with the python code referencing dora**
+**production.config must be in the directory with the python code referencing dora - working on fix for default**
 ```python
 from dora.api import DataExplorer d = DataExplorer()